theantichris/Simple-Plugin-Framework/README.md

 ## Introduction

-This is an OOP framework for developing WordPress plugins.
+This is an OOP framework for making the development of WordPress plugins easier.

+It simplifies the creation of custom post types, taxonomies, pages, and settings.
+It also includes a class for using a view model for displaying HTML output.

 ## Custom Post Types